getappmap/appmap-agent-js/README.md

         - with HTTP calls to the agent that start/stop the recording remotely
         - with programmatic API that start/stop the recording locally in the application code

-To record application processes or tests when they run, they tests or processes have to be started by the AppMap agent, as described in the next steps.
+To record application processes or tests when they run, the tests or processes must be started by the AppMap agent, as described in the next steps.